-Understanding training packages can be difficult, as training packages are complex and there are many rules and regulations that needs to be followed.
+Understanding training packages can be difficult, as training packages are complex and there are many rules and regulations that need to be followed.
 Below we try to demystify them.

 There are many stakeholders involved in creating the training packages.
 The federal government has established processes and organisations to develop and review training packages and this includes ensuring industry input.
 NECA and EnergySafe Victoria for instance, are involved in the development of the Electrotechnology training package.